lunarmodules/ldoc/doc/doc.md

     examples = {'examples', exclude = {'examples/slow.lua'}}

 That is, all files in the `examples` folder are to be pretty-printed, except for `slow.lua` which is meant to be called from one of the examples.
-The see-reference to `testu.lua` resolves to 'examples/testu.lua.html'.
+Now a see-reference to `testu.lua` resolves to 'examples/testu.lua.html'.

 Examples may link back to the API documentation, for instance the example `input.lua` has a